mozai/s3-backup/README.md

   for the lifecycle policy?
 But doesn't appear in AWS console. =/
 * Sense when the full backup is missing, even if there are (incorrect) snarfiles locally.
+* Cloudfront documentation
 * Is it worth doing level-2 incrementals with tar?
 * incremental backups of mysql databases, how if possible?
+* need more documentation for each of the wrinkles I've had to add over time.
+* maybe ignore/skip more directories by default, like '.ssh' and '.aws' and '.git'.
+THe first two for security, the second for sheer bloat.